cyristo/apifit/README.md

 ---------------|------------
 Configurable timeout | Set a request and/or connection timeout - Can be configured localy (test table) or globaly (test suite)
-SQL fixture | Set an SQL step in a test scenario to check data stored by an API
+SQL fixture | Set an SQL step in a test scenario to check data stored by an API Xml Body validation | Validation of a retruned Xml body against a schema

 Apifit configuration
 --------------------